Gavin-OP/CSCI3100-ChatU/backend/README.md

     ```javascript
     {
         "message": "Create retweet successfully",
-        "action_status": true
+        "action_status": true //this means the record of new retweet is now added to the db,
+                                //and the tweet_id of the new retweet is added to the array stored in the 'tweet' attribute of this user
+                                //(check out the 'tweet' attribute in userSchema.js)
     }
     ```

 #### `/tweet/tweetNum/:userId`

-- Usage: Return how many tweet a user has posted.
+- Usage: Return how many tweet or retweet a user has posted.

 - GET

+- Input: the id of the user whom you want to query about the num of tweets s/he posts

 - Output: